N. O. Nelson: Leclaire, Illinois

 In 1934, the city of Edwardsville, Illinois annexed the village.
-Today the LeClaire Historic District has most of the original structures and has been placed on the National Register of Historic Places since 1979.
+Today the LeClaire Historic District is composed mostly of original structures and has been placed on the National Register of Historic Places since 1979.
 The renovated N. O. Nelson factory buildings are now the historic N. O. Nelson Campus of Lewis and Clark Community College.
 The complex is host to college classes, the Confluence Fab lab, and the Leclaire Room reception venue.

 Personal life

 He was married in 1868 to Almeria Posegate (1844–1918).
 They were the parents of five children, only two of whom survived to adulthood: Julia (1869–1960) and Charlotte (1878–1963).
 N. O. Nelson died in Los Angeles, California at the age of 78.
 Both N. O. and Almeria Nelson were buried in the Bellefontaine Cemetery in St. Louis, Missouri.